kqian5/kqian5.github.io/index.md

 Currently a junior at [Brown University](https://www.brown.edu/), concentrating in applied math and cs.
 I'm broadly interested in machine learning and its applications.

-This summer, I did some full stack development at [Fidelity Investments](https://www.fidelity.com/).
-Previously, I worked on 3D printing software at Encashape.
+Will be interning at [Facebook](https://www.facebook.com) this summer.
+Previously worked at [Fidelity Investments](https://www.fidelity.com/).

 Love to read, discover new music, and play basketball.